jadwigo/bolt-deployer-recipe/README.md

 Also make sure the database user `your_mysql_user` user is allowed to create mysql databases and tables in those databases, and perform mysqldump.

+It is probably best to create a specific deployment user account on the server and a specific backup administrator account in the database for these.

 ## Configuration files

 ### hosts.yml